Sherene guided us through the Old and Middle Kingdom artifacts giving us a

 Our next stop was the Mena Papyrus Institute.
 Here we saw a demonstration of the craft

 that was rediscovered within the last 15 years.
-Its a sort of soak and strip the
+It’s a sort of soak and strip the

 reeds, pound the pieces flat, roll over them with something akin to a regular rolling pin,